John-Kostick/vzome-sharing/_posts/2023-01-25-TO-Triacon-Cube-Transform-12-31-58.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2023/01/25/12-31-58-TO-Triacon-Cube-Transform/>)

 {% endcomment %}
 These models illustrate a sequence.
-A Truncated Octahedron is shown transforming to a regular Rhombic Triacontahedron, through variant triacontahedra, to a cube.
+A Truncated Octahedron is shown transforming to a regular Rhombic Triacontahedron, through variant triacontahedra, to a Cube.
 All concentric polyhedra share the vertices at corners of the cube.
 Stages are shown in Scenes.

 A 3D design created in vZome.
 Use your mouse or touch to interact.